Amazon

 Operations & Revenue

-Amazon Leo had deployed 241 satellites across nine missions as of April 4, 2026.
+Amazon Leo had launched about 302 production satellites by late April 2026 after LA-06 and LE-02.
 Amazon says it has hundreds more flight-ready satellites, plans 20+ full-scale missions over the next year, and intends to expand from enterprise preview into broader commercial rollout during 2026 as network coverage and capacity improve.

 Revenue Streams